After the Balls Adeline takes us to meet …

-The Barker parents were lace manufacturer Thomas and Mary (nee Mills) who was the daughter of William and Lucy Ann Paradise (nee Sargeant or Sargent).
-They were long-term residents of Albion Place and both died there, Thomas in 1870, and Mary in 1864.
+The Barker parents were lace manufacturer Thomas and Mary (nee Mills), who was the daughter of William and Lucy Ann Paradise (nee Sargeant or Sargent).
+Mary was thus the sister of Lucy, the wife of Ilkeston gardener William Sanders of Moors Bridge Lane (later Derby Road)

-Adeline does remember their youngest son “George who took over Mr. Thomas Small’s drapery business in Bath Street.
+Adeline does remember their youngest son “George who took over Mr. Thomas Small’s drapery business in Bath Street”.

 Daughter Jane or Sarah Jane was perhaps the child who died ‘in girlhood’.
 She died in Albion Place in 1867, aged 14.

-There were two or three old cottages facing East, with gable up to the road, also three more cottages near Jack Lee’s Yard.
+Adeline recalls that “there were two or three old cottages facing East, with gable up to the road, also three more cottages near Jack Lee’s Yard.
 Mrs Pritchit and family lived in the end one”.